 the idea was good, but the timing wasn’t right.
 Every idea, big or small, is saved and brought back to the table in due course.

 “It’s not just a success in terms of production and reducing food waste, it’s a success when the people behind the ideas and specialist can see the numbers change immediately after an idea is implemented.
-It’s motivating,” says Anne Andersen from Troldhede Dairy.
+It’s motivating,” says Anne Andersen, Operational Support Manager, Troldhede Dairy.

 WASTE IS STRICTLY MONITORED